midweste/zfs-simple-backup-restore/README.md

 Simple, atomic ZFS backup & restore tooling for file level zfs backups with chain-based full/differential backups, gzip/pigz compression, chain retention, and safe restore helpers.

+**Important:** This tool is designed to work with its own backup files and chain structure.
+While it can technically restore any gzipped ZFS stream, it should not be used as a general-purpose ZFS restore utility for backups created by other tools.

 This repository contains:

 - `zfs_simple_backup_restore.py` — main script and library code.